FTXInfotech/laravel-adminpanel/README.md

     cd laravel-adminpanel

-If you have linux system, you can execute below command only in your project root
+If you have linux system, you can execute the command below only in your project root

     1) sudo chmod -R 777 install.sh
     2) ./install.sh